ShamblesSM/revengedit/README.md

 Python within a console window.**

 ## Installation
-Download the latest release, extract it.
+Clone this repository and extract it.
 Run this command in the directory of the `revengedit` folder.
 ```
 :: let's say the folder is in %HOMEDRIVE%%HOMEDIR%/revengedit